 The first one goes to Sant Joan which offers stupendous vistas of the monastery, the mountains, and the Catalan countryside.
 The second one will take you to the Santa Cova cave, which also goes by the name of “The Holy Grotto”.
 It’s an important pilgrimage site.

-There’s a big restaurant near the monastery where you can restore your energy by chewing on something delicious, or just have a coffee.
-If you don’t feel like lunching, you can always visit the shops and stock up on olive oil, Catalonian chocolate (xocolat), or maybe a souvenir to bring back home.
+There’s a big restaurant near the monastery where you can restore your energy by chewing on something delicious, or just having a coffee.
+If you don’t feel like having a lunch, you can always visit the shops and stock up on olive oil, Catalonian chocolate (xocolat), or maybe a souvenir to bring back home.

 The proximity to the city, the natural beauty of the mountains, and the impressive monastery make a visit to Montserrat one of the most popular day trips from Barcelona.

 - By car: Get on highway C-58 and drive for around 25 mi (40 km).
 The monastery is accessible by car, and the parking is FREE of charge.